tfausak/tfausak.github.io/_posts/2015-11-15-automatically-generate-purescript-documentation.md

 ---

 Recently I have been pouring a lot of time into PureScript projects.
-The canonical source for PureScript packages and documentation is [Pursuit][].
+The canonical source for PureScript packages and documentation is [Pursuit][1].
 It annoyed me that I had to manually generate and upload my documentation whenever I released a new version.
 So I figured out how to automate it and thought I'd share my workflow.